 On a retail website, is there a way to contact someone by phone or mail?

 Do they have a phone number that you can call if you have a problem, or that you can use to place an order?
 Does the website list a street address?
 Is there a posted return policy with acceptable terms?
 If the site doesn’t provide a phone number or physical address, try contacting the company by email to ask for that information.

-A sample fraud online store will look like something this (Keith-store.com).
-The online fraud stores mostly offer the products at low prices to attract the customers and then cheats them.
+A sample fraud online store will look like something like this (Keith-store.com).
+Online fraud stores mostly offer the products at low prices to attract customers and then cheats them.

 If you don’t recognize the site, do you have other information to help you decide?

 If you are not familiar with a website or it does not have a privacy certification seal, it might not necessarily mean that you cannot trust it.
 Ask reliable friends or colleagues about the site.
 Search for references to the site on the Internet to see if a source, such as a magazine or company that you do trust, has referred to it.
 Read the website’s privacy statements or other disclosures (but keep in mind that the site might not necessarily abide by them).

 Keep the following points in mind, a website may not be trustworthy to visit, if: